-A 1-day workshop, to learn how to frame the right problem before you kick off a sprint and jump to wrong solutions.
+A 1-day training program, to learn how to frame the right problem before you kick off a sprint and jump to wrong solutions.

 Identify and capture stakeholders perspectives and assumptions